Representative Songs From My Teenage Years (1980-1987)

 Prince totally crossed over social lines, which was not easy in the 80s (as you can see in the movie The Breakfast Club).
 Punk kids liked him, Rockers liked him, preppy kids liked him, kids of every race and ethnicity liked him.
 He had no boundaries.
 He has a lot of dirty, Rated R, lyrics.
 I chose this song because I always loved it, and the the lyrics are clean.

 Blondie came right out of the punk scene in NYC.
 She played with The Ramones and Television at CBGBs, but they sounded different than any of those bands.
 They were cleaner, more danceable, more accessible.
-I include them partially so my list isn't all men!

 The Cure was the coolest band.
 The lead singer looked like an alien.
 Their sound was dark and brooding.
 I loved them.
 All the dark kids who seemed to have secret unnamable troubles, and who dressed in long sleeved black shirts on 105 degree days, loved them.